vtman/novoUoM/README.md

 The goal is to identify those scintillation events that may be responsible for multiple scintillation events within different scintillation bars.
 Therefore, we first need to find scintillation events occurring within a short time frame within one bar, i.e. timestamps corresponding to a pair of odd/even channels (of the same bar) are close to each other (short-time).
 Then, among all possible pairs of such events, we find pairs of events that are within a large time frame (long-time).
 We ignore all other scintillation events.

 The goal is to have an input ROOT file, perform various processing and get an output ROOT file containing all the data as the original input file but only for coincident events.

+<h3 id="link_coin_extract">extractTimeStamps: extract time stamps from ROOT files</h3>

+We consider all trees in an input ROOT file that have three-symbols names and start with <b>dt</b>.
+We ignore all other trees.
+For each tree we create a binary output file contating information about the time stamps.
+We assume that there are at least three branches in each tree and there are branches named <tt>channel</tt> (1 byte), <tt>timestamp</tt> (4 bytes) and <tt>timestampExtended</tt> (2 bytes).
+For each scintilaltion event we form a 18-byte block of data: 4 bytes of <tt>timestamp</tt>, 2 bytes of <tt>timestampExtended</tt>, 2 bytes of zeros, 8 bytes of the entry's index, 1 byte of <tt>channel</tt>, 1 byte of the gigitiser board's index).
+While we have only <tt>32 + 16</tt> bits for the time stamp, we pad the number to form the <tt>64</tt>-bit number.

 We consider sequences of symbols <tt>A</tt>, <tt>C</tt>, <tt>G</tt> and <tt>T</tt>.
 Suppose there is a long reference sequence (for a human genome it may have a length of 3.2 billion symbols).
 There is also a set of short sequences (called <i>reads</i>), their size is around 50-300 symbols.
 We know that the reads are chunks of another long sequence which is in some way is close to the reference sequence.
 Our goal is to align those reads with respect to the reference sequence.